jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

 additional `xof.SEED_SIZE` if the validity circuit takes joint randomness as input.

-The public share, denoted `MasticPublicShare`, is a tuple comprised of the list correction words generated by the VIDPF key generation algorithm and the FLP "joint randomness parts" (defined below) used during preparation to compute the joint randomness.
+The public share is the sequence of correction words output by the VIPDF key generation algirthm.
 The contents of each input share, denoted `MasticInputShare`, depends on the Aggregator who receives it.
-We refer to the first Aggregator as the "Leader";
-we refer to the second Aggregator as the "Helper".
+We refer to the first Aggregator as the "Leader"; we refer to the second Aggregator as the "Helper".
 The components of the input share are:

 1. The Aggregator's VIDPF key share.